-Parental Opt-Out Form for Movies, Videos, etc.

-I, , parent/guardian of request that my child be removed from class and/or student activities when the following movie(s) or video(s) is/are shown:
+Parental Opt-Out Form for Movies, Videos, etc. I, request that my child be removed fro movie(s) or video(s) is/are shown: , parent/guardian of m class and/or student activities when the following ,

 I have had the opportunity to review the materials mentioned above and have explained to my child why I do not wish to have him or her view it/them.

-Signature of Parent/Guardian
+Date Signature of Parent/Guardian

-Parental Consent Form for Movies, Videos, etc.
+Pare ntal Consent Form for Movies, Videos, etc.

-, parent/guardian of, llowing movie(s) or video(s) when it/they are shown in class:
+I, allow my child to view the f , parent/guardian of, following movie(s) or video(s) when it/they are shown in class:

 Rating:

 Rating:

 Rating:

-T 1 1 1.
-(1 newiow the metanicle mentioned above and we denoted the nationes of

-I have had the opportunity to review the materials mentioned above and understand the ratings of said movies and video as designated above.
+I have had the opportunity to said movies and video as de o review the materials mentioned above and understand the ratings of signated above.

-Signature of Parent/Guardian
+Date Signature of Parent/Guardian